nadenjohn/Pet-Adoption-SPA/README.md

 ### Pitch

-Pet adoption SPA is an interactive website that allows users to search through adoptable cats and dogs using information from the AdoptAPet API.
+Pet adoption SPA is an interactive website that allows users to search through adoptable cats and dogs using information from the PetFinder API.

 ---